2. Steam Powered Electricity

 Formation of Oil and Gas

 While the dominant use of oil is not for electricity production, it is formed alongside natural gas and therefore the formation of these two fossil fuels is linked.
-Oil and gas form similarly to coal in that organic matter accumulates and is buried under anoxic conditions, however while almost all coal forms on land from terrestrial vegetation, oil and gas is primarily derived from marine micro-organisms that accumulate within sea-floor sediments.
+Oil and gas form similarly to coal in that organic matter accumulates and is buried under anoxic conditions.
+However, while almost all coal forms on land from terrestrial vegetation, oil and gas is primarily derived from marine micro-organisms that accumulate within sea-floor sediments.
 Increasing burial pressures and temperatures convert the organic matter in the sea-floor sediments to hydrocarbons.
-Oil formation occurs at depths beyond about 2 km, and at temperatures ranging from 60° to 120°C (oil window), at higher temperatures methane gas is formed (gas window) (Figure 3C.2.3).
+Oil formation occurs at depths greater than about 2 km, and at temperatures ranging from 60° to 120°C (oil window).
+At higher temperatures, methane gas is formed (gas window) (Figure 3C.2.3).

 To compare this with groundwater, reservoir rocks would be like aquifers, while cap rocks would be like aquicludes.